The BrowserGym Ecosystem for Web Agent Research: AgentLab

-\paragraph{Dynamic Prompting} While most modern LLMs can digest more than \num{100000} tokens, AXTree can still be bigger than \num{100000} tokens and HTML more than \num{1 000 000} tokens.
+\paragraph{Dynamic Prompting} While most modern LLMs can digest more than \num{100000} tokens, AXTree can still be larger than \num{100000} tokens, with the raw HTML/DOM counting more than \num{1 000 000} tokens.
 Additionally, research projects fine-tuning open-source LLMs are often limited to very small context lengths, e.g., \num{8000}.
 To manage this, our prompting tools are designed to fit the prompt to the desired length without having to naively truncate the prompt from the end, which would almost always cut crucial information such as examples.
-This is done using \code{DynamicPrompting}, where the user can easily configure which part of the BrowserGym observation space should be included in the prompt.
+This is done using the \code{DynamicPrompting} class, where the user can easily configure which part of the BrowserGym observation space should be included in the prompt.
 Next, the length of the prompt is dynamically shrunk to fit a desired size.
-The \code{fit_token} method will iteratively call the shrink method recursively on each component of the prompt.
+The \code{fit_token} method iteratively calls the shrink method recursively on each component of the prompt.
 Default shrinking strategies are implemented, such as reducing the number of previous steps included in the history, or truncating the page from the bottom.
 Users can also implement their own shrinking strategies.
 See \Cref{fig:example-agent} for a simple example agent using dynamic prompting.